 - It’s best not to open any loans or credit accounts in the months immediately before you apply for your mortgage.
 High levels of available credit can lower your credit score.

 - Once you’ve applied for a mortgage, freeze your spending until you close on your home.
-Don’t apply for any new credit cards or loans, and don’t make any significant purchases on existing cards.
+Don’t ask for any new credit cards or loans, and don’t make any significant purchases on existing credit cards.

 - Stay away from finance companies.
 In addition to the high interest rates, most lenders view finance company accounts as evidence of bad money management.